dustinpfister/blog_posts/_posts/threejs-examples-dae-tools.md

 ## 1.1 - A program like blender will need to be used to create or edit dae files

 On top of using more than one external javaScript file not including my own code I will also want to have at least one if not more dea files to load, that also have additional textures to load.
+I am not going to be getting into the basic of blender here, also I am still fairly new to using blender anyway.
+At the time of this writing I learned enough to create a basic project in blender, and how to add textures and custom uvs to a mesh object.
+So you will want to get to that point at least when it comes to looking into additional resources on the web that have to do with learning blender.

 ## 1.2 - These source code examples require threejs, and ColladaLoader.js